sashavdv/CryptoAnimals/README.md

 - The Extension does not communicate with external servers beyond fetching GIFs from Giphy.

 ### 6. **Contact Information**
-If you have any questions or concerns about this Privacy Policy, please contact us at [Your Email or Website].
+If you have any questions or concerns about this Privacy Policy, please contact us at sashavandevoorde@gmail.com.

 ### 7. **Changes to This Privacy Policy**
 This Privacy Policy may be updated periodically.
 Any changes will be reflected here with a new last updated date.